bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/README.md

 087B0AB4E62DCE1D33323209EA81F2D58E0BF3B5  CN=example.com
 ```

-Great now out cert is imported and ready to be used.
+Great, now our cert is imported and ready to be used.
 Now we can restart the AD Controller or create the following file and run a command to tell AD to start using LDAPS

 enable_ldaps.txt
 ```